hpsee/askci-drawing/README.md

-# AskCI Pizza Raffle!
+# AskCI Pizza Drawing!

 ![pizza.png](pizza.png)

-This script will help to select a raffle winner by using the Discourse API to randomly select a post between two dates.
+This script will help to select a drawing winner by using the Discourse API to randomly select a post between two dates.
 You'll first need to export an API key, discourse site, and username.